+353-1-416-8900REST OF WORLD

 The management of short bowel syndrome involves a multidisciplinary team, including gastroenterologists and nutrition specialists, due to the complexity and varied clinical implications of the condition.

-• The total market size in the US for short bowel syndrome was estimated to be nearly USD 1,900 in 2022, which is expected to increase due to the launch of emerging therapies and label expansion of current therapies.
+• The total market size in the US for short bowel syndrome was estimated to be nearly USD 2.00 billion in 2023, which is expected to increase due to the launch of emerging therapies and label expansion of current therapies.

 • GATTEX (teduglutide), the key drug in the therapeutic area, received FDA and EMA approval in 2012 for adult short bowel syndrome patients dependent on PN.
 Later approvals extended its use to children and infants.
 Patent expiry for GATTEX is in 2023, with potential generic introductions anticipated.